jamesrathmell/slshistory/Bulletins/README.md

 Promising areas for future data extraction and visualization are:

-* How have the geographic and academic origins of Stanford Law students changed over time?
+* How did the geographic and academic origins of Stanford Law students change over time?
 (See [Students](https://github.com/jamesrathmell/slshistory/tree/master/Bulletins/Students) folder for more information.)
-* How have scholarships and tuition changed over time?
+* How did scholarships and tuition change over time?
-* How have admissions requirements changed over time?
+* How did admissions requirements change over time?
-* How has the curriculum changed over time?
+* How did the curriculum change over time?
-* How have first-year requirements changed over time?
+* How did first-year requirements changed over time?